 My painting practice is informed by architectural space, with the former medical school of UCD at Earlsfort Terrace, Dublin providing the source material for my current body of work.
 In exploring this space, one phenomenon that caught my attention was how percussion instruments were littered about the former dissection room: What was previously a place of rigorous scientific enquiry on cadavers had become a space of musical experimentation for percussionists of the adjacent National Concert Hall.
 But a silence, a ghostliness and a sense of temporality pervades the space, which I reference by applying diaphanous layers of oil paint to the absorbent grounds of my paintings.

-I primarily work in the medium of paint but am using film as part of my visual language in my examination of Earlsfort Terrace.
+I primarily work in the medium of paint but am using film and photography as part of my visual language in my examination of Earlsfort Terrace.
 Key contributors to the film strand of this body of work include the sound recordist John Brennan, composer/performer Seán Carpio, and cinematographer Colm Hogan, all of whom are collaborating with me in realising a filmic exploration of place through percussion and imagery.

 We are very excited to announce the names of our 33 exhibiting artists for peripheriesOPEN, opening at Gorey School of Art next Friday, December 1st at 7pm.
 All are welcome!!
 The exhibition will be officially opened by independent curator Eamonn Maxwell.